-If you received a B+ or better on your book essay, you may opt to do the following instead of the final exam:
+If you met the early submission deadline and received a B+ or better on your essay, you may opt to do the following instead of the final exam:

-- 1. Old AND new printouts: Submit a corrected and augmented (see §1-§6, below) version of the essay, with the first, graded version stapled in front of it, on Wed., Nov.
-22 or Mon.
-Dec.
-4. (Sign up for a date in class on 11/20) - 2.
-I will return these during the week of Dec.
-4 for final revisions. - 3.
-Make any final revisions and submit an electronic copy in .doc or .rtf format, by Wed., Dec.
-13, 8pm.
+- 1. Old AND new printouts: Submit a corrected and augmented (see §1-§6, below) version of the essay, with the first, graded version stapled in front of it, on Thu., March 8. - 2.
+I will return these again for final revisions. - 3.
+Make any final revisions and submit an electronic copy in .doc or .rtf format, by Fri., Mar.
+16, noon.
 The electronic copy should be e-mailed to me as an attachment. - 4.
 Image: Please try to find one image for the page header, but do not insert it into the word document.
 It must be saved and e-mailed as a separate file.
 Multiple images are fine.
 Alternatively, you can make an appointment with me to scan images in my office.
 Be sure to bring the source book(s) with you! - 5.
-For bonus credit, you can do a short (5-10 minute) presentation of your essay to the class on Dec.
-6.
+For bonus credit, you can do a short (5-10 minute) presentation of your essay to the class on Mar.
+13.